May 3 – 18, 2021

 In Margilan, an ancient Fergana Valley city, we’ll meet ikat dyers and weavers who are the most skilled in Central Asia.
 Margilan was already well known in antiquity for the superb quality of silk was created here.
 A highlight will be the Kumtepa Bazaar, one of the best places to buy ikat fabrics (with resist-dyed warp) which are the most renowned textiles of Uzbekistan.
 It’s a great local market with an extensive area devoted to local textile crafts.
 Here you can buy ikat yardage to make robes, quilts or pillows, and other textile treasures.

 There is also a workshop where you can buy the ikat fabrics directly from the weavers.
 Later we’ll visit the training center of the most renowned ikat weaver, whose workshop did custom work for Oscar de la Renta.
 We’ll visit the Yodgorlik Margilan silk factory, established in 1972.
 Today about 450 people, mostly women, work there, and the visit is fascinating.
 Every month the factory produces about 6500 yards of fabric including natural silk and silk blend fabric.
-Over the course of our four days in the Ferghana Valley, we’ll visit many other artisans, the textile bazaar and a silk factory where we’ll witness the entire process from silkworm’s cocoon to the finished ikat.
+Over the course of our four days in the Ferghana Valley, we’ll visit many other artisans and the textile bazaar.
+A highlight will be the silk factory where we’ll witness the entire process from silkworm’s cocoon to the finished elegant and glowing ikat.
 We’ll also learn to make some authentic dishes in our cooking class.

 From Margilan we go back through Tashkent, then we’ll board the fast train to Samarkand, today the third largest city in Uzbekistan.
 Once the capital, and an important trade stop along the Silk Road, Samarkand sits at the center of the country.
 UNESCO included Samarkand in the list of the World Heritage of Humanity almost twenty years ago.
 Samarkand was at the forefront of Islamic architecture, witnessed in the old town built in typical medieval fashion.
 There, numerous mosques, madrasas and homes line the narrow streets.
 We can visit a silk carpet factory, the famous Afrosiab museum and the Observatory of Ulughbek.